zcking/gftp/README.md

 # GSH - Go SSH

-GFTP is a simple SSH (Secure Shell) client written in Go.
+GSH is a simple SSH (Secure Shell) client written in Go.

 The goal of this application is purely educational and for me to challenge myself by using languages I am not as fluent in at the time of writing, or to learn